getpelican/pelican-themes/README.rst

 .. code-block:: python

-	THEME = "~/pelican-themes/theme-name"
+	THEME = "/home/user/pelican-themes/theme-name"

-So, for instance, to use the ``mnmlst`` theme, you would edit your settings file to include:
+So, for instance, to use the ``mnmlist`` theme, you would edit your settings file to include:

 .. code-block:: python

-	THEME = "~/pelican-themes/mnmlst"
+	THEME = "/home/user/pelican-themes/mnmlist"

 Save the changes to your settings file and then regenerate your site by using the Makefile you should already have set up using ``pelican-quickstart``: